Congestion-Aware Routing, Rebalancing, and Charging Scheduling for Electric Autonomous Mobility-on-Demand System: Introduction

-For the routing of electric vehicles, various research efforts have been addressed in the literature.
-Salazar et al. \cite{salazar2019optimal} introduced optimal routing and energy management strategies for hybrid electric vehicles.
-They formulated a fuel-optimal energy management problem, solved it via Pontryagin's minimum principle, and generated a Pareto front for each road link.
-The routing problem is a mixed-integer linear program, but the problem has a limit in that it is solvable only when the origin-destination pairs are given.
+Various research efforts have been addressed in the literature, which considered routing and charging scheduling problems for E-AMoD system by using different approaches, e.g., deep reinforcement learning \cite{liang2020mobility,wan2018model}, mixed-integer linear programming \cite{boewing2020vehicle,chen2019integrated,salazar2019optimal}, and a graph search algorithm \cite{sachenbacher2011efficient}.
 Rossi et al. \cite{rossi2019interaction} developed a network flow and considered fleet impact on the power network.
 Estandia et al. \cite{estandia2021interaction} extended this work and additionally considered the power distribution network.
-Boewing et al. \cite{boewing2020vehicle} presented vehicle coordination and charging scheduling algorithm for the AEMoD system by formulating a mixed-integer linear program, but they neglected the endogenous impact of AEMoD vehicles' decision on the travel time.
-Chen et al. \cite{chen2019integrated} presented a joint scheduling methodology that solves the optimal routing and charging tasks for an electrical aerial vehicle system.
-Li et al. \cite{li2019agent} presented a vehicle relocation strategy for AEMoD by matching nearest idle vehicles.
+Li et al. \cite{li2019agent} presented a vehicle relocation strategy for E-AMoD by matching nearest idle vehicles.
 If no vehicle can pick up the customer in time, the customer leaves the system.

-There has been a series of papers that considered routing problem for an electric vehicle, but most of them were effective for a single vehicle.
-Sachenbacher et al. \cite{sachenbacher2011efficient} considered battery constraint in A* algorithm to find energy-optimal route for a single electric vehicle.
 Pourazarm et al. \cite{pourazarm2014optimal} presented an optimal routing method for electric vehicles considering battery constraints as imposed by the vehicles components' sizing \cite{Malikopoulos2013b} and consumers' preferences \cite{Shaltout2014}.
-They used a dynamic programming approach, and the method was effective for single-vehicle routing but not for multiple vehicles.
-Several studies have used deep reinforcement learning for charging scheduling.
-Liang et al. \cite{liang2020mobility} considered joint charging scheduling, order dispatching, and vehicle rebalancing for shared electric vehicles.
-Wan et al. \cite{wan2018model} presented a model-free real-time charging scheduling method for electric vehicles by using deep reinforcement learning.
+They used a dynamic programming approach, which was effective only for single-vehicle routing.